Degrees & Majors

 For those called to seek the highest level of clinical nursing practice, the Georgia State doctor of nursing practice (D.N.P.) hybrid program is your solution.
 You will finish the program ready to lead others to implement cost-effective practices that also improve outcomes.

-One hundred percent of our D.N.P. students work full-time, and still, they are preparing for work in:
+A majority of our D.N.P. students work full-time, and still, they are preparing for work in:

 - healthcare administration;